coreycao/wikitok-android/README.md

 - Ktor for network
 - Coil for image loader
-- Koil for DI
+- Koin for DI
-- Room for data persist
+- Jetpack Room & DataStore for data persist
+- Jetpack Startup for app init.

 ## ScreenShot